This is an overview of the Goju Ryu karate belt and ranking system with detailed grading requirements for each grading.

 Fitness: Push-ups, sit-ups, crunches, air squats, squat thrusts, star jumps, a mile run, etc.

-Yellow belt8th KyuMinimum training time: 3 months or 25 sessions
+Yellow belt8th KyuMinimum training time: 3 months or 25 sessions since the last grading

 Karate terms: Japanese terms for stances and techniques learned so far